State Senator Gary Holder-Winfield represents New Haven and West Haven in the 10th Senate District in the Connecticut State Legislature.

 He has sponsored dozens of other bills, including legislation addressing school governance councils and drop out rates, immigrant rights, and early reading standards.
-Gary currently serves as a Deputy Majority Leader in The House.

 Before serving as a State Representative, Gary Holder-Winfield served for five years in the United State Navy as a nuclear engineer.
 In 2003, Gary attended South Connecticut State University and worked as a manager of electrical construction for Alstom Power.
 He is the founder of QUEST Educational Initiative and a national proponent of clean election laws.